 Richmond Intercultural Advisory Committee (RIAC)

 The RIAC advises the City on initiatives that enhance intercultural harmony and strengthen intercultural cooperation in Richmond.
 RIAC’s intercultural vision is “for Richmond to be the most welcoming, inclusive and harmonious community in Canada.”
-Visit Richmond Intercultural Advisory Committee (RIAC) for more information.
+Learn more about the RIAC and the City’s Advisory Bodies.